remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 Note2!
 If you already have up and down definitions, comment the old ones out and use the aforementioned definitions.

 ### Owncloud sync fails and client reports 413 Request Entity Too Large
 This happens because the official Owncloud docker image is set up to accept file uploads of 20G.
 However, Nginx will by defauly only allow body sizes (uploads/downloads) of 2M.
-The best way to fix this is to specify to Nginx that Owncloud needs bigger body sizes.
-You can fix this by adding a file to the /etc/nginx/vhost.d/ director, named after the vhost Owncloud runs on.
+The best way to resolve this is to specify to Nginx that Owncloud needs bigger body sizes.
+You can do this by adding a file to the /etc/nginx/vhost.d/ directory, named after the vhost Owncloud runs on.
 In theawesomegarage, this is fixed by renaming a single pre-defined file:
 - On the host, read and rename the following file according to your vhost setup:
   - ~/my-docker-data/nginx/vhost.d/my.vhost.com